ewjohn127/dsc_project2/README.md

 ```
 ├── README.md                              <- The top-level README for reviewers of this project
-├── appendix.ipynb                         <- Narrative documentation of analysis in creating the Models
+├── appendix.ipynb                         <- Narrative documentation of analysis in creating the Models in jupyter notebook
 ├── data                                   <- Both sourced externally and generated from code
 ├── images                                 <- Holds images used in this README.md
-├── HomeFlip_kingCounty_Price_Model.ipynb  <- Narrative documentation of analysis explaining the Models
+├── HomeFlip_kingCounty_Price_Model.ipynb  <- Narrative documentation of analysis explaining the Models in jupyter notebook
 └── Presentation.pdf                       <- PDF version of project presentation
 ```